- Levels Taught:

 I currently play in the first violin section of this great local orchestra in Hampton Roads.
 Established in 2012, this up and coming premiere orchestra has already played with a number of talented soloists, bringing quality symphony arrangements to the Hampton Roads area by focusing on full-length programming, challenging repertoire, and community enrichment.
 As the orchestra in residence at Ft.
 Monroe, the Hampton Roads Philharmonic is proud to continue the long-standing musical tradition of Ft.
 Monroe by bringing concerts to the historic Post Theater on site.+ Read More

-I have recorded on many occasions with many artists in Kansas City at Chapman Studios, Element Recording Studios, and others, both as a vocalist and violinist.
+I have recorded on many occasions with many artists in Kansas City and Hampton Roads at Chapman Studios, Element Recording Studios, and others, both as a vocalist and violinist.
 Such works include styles from R&B to country, and artists including Grant Wish, Sara Morgan, Willis White, Mikal Shapiro, Vi Tran, Maria the Mexican, Joel Kraft, and many more.+ Read More

 I have been teaching my own students since college, and have had hundreds of students throughout my career.
 I have also taught in established Kansas City music studios, including Meyer Music, Heartland Music, and Blues to Bach, as well as The Music Post here in Hampton Roads.
-I have worked with students with all learning abilities, including advanced students as well as students with learning challenges and special needs, including autism, ADHD, PTSD, dyslexia, selective mutism, and Aspergers.+ Read More
+I have worked with students with all learning abilities, including advanced students as well as students with learning challenges and special needs, including physical impairments, autism, ADHD, PTSD, dyslexia, selective mutism, and Aspergers.+ Read More

 I sang high first soprano with this high-level auditioned chamber choir my sophomore and junior years at the University of Nebraska-Lincoln.
 In winter of 2001, we performed a concert tour of New York City, culminating in a performance at Carnegie Hall.